 Mahara, M. S., Duncan, S.M., Whyte, N., Brown, J. (2011).
 It takes a community to raise a nurse: Educating for culturally safe practice with Aboriginal peoples.
 International Journal of Nursing Education Scholarship, 8(1), Article 17.

 Mahara, M. S., & Jones, J. A. (2005).
 Participatory inquiry with a colleague: An innovative faculty development process.
 Journal of Nursing Education, 44(3), 124-130.

 Mahara, M. S. et al. (2005).
 Mentoring across the miles: Sharing with the land of the Dancing Lights.
 Canadian Nurse, 101(4), 22-25.

 Mahara, M. S. (1998).
 A perspective on clinical evaluation in nursing education.
 Journal of Advanced Nursing, 28, 1339-1346.

 Bourque Bearskin, L., Mahara, M.S., Sanders, T., Julius, W., & Wenlock, J. (2017).
 Sustaining Indigenous knowledge in nursing education: Transformational collaborative practice.
-Oral Presentation.
-WNRCASN Conference.
-February 15-17, Victoria, BC.
+WNRCASN.
+Victoria, BC.

 Hulko, W., Mahara, S., William, J., Patrick Moller, E., Campbell McArthur, G. (2014).
 Culturally safe dementia care: Building nursing capacity to care for First Nation Elders with memory loss.
 INIHKD Manitoba NEAHR International Indigenous Health Conference, Winnipeg, MB